Chianti Classics – Sangiovese in Focus

 *Vino da Tavola (VdT) The most basic quality classification.
 But also appropriated by some of the best producers allowing them to make wine not bound by wine laws.

 Style: The key flavour attributes would have to be the lifted aromatics and ruby colour, aromas of cinnamon and other spices, cherries and cherry pips, supple berry fruit and just little nuances of oak.
-The skin on Sangiovese is quite thick which generally equates to bright colours and ripe tannins.
+The skin on Sangiovese is thick which can equate to bright colours and ripe tannins.
 Think of these wines coming between Pinot Noir and Merlot on the flavour meter.
 This variety brims with style and bursts with flavour.

 Want to Learn More

-Sangiovese and Chianti have often had a reputation as cheap, however the reverse is true, there are some great value styles from both here as well and Italy and they do belong in you cellar.
-Join us for a super fun, casual tasting and lunch at our next winter lunch series event which features Sangiovese in focus.
-Book Today
+Sangiovese and Chianti have often had a reputation as cheap.
+However the reverse is true, there are great value styles from both here as well and Italy.
+They belong in you cellar.